Industry Benchmark Report (IBR)

 • ABNs that report 80 or more employees can generate an Industry Benchmark Report, once available.

-• ABNs that report less than 80 employees cannot generate an Industry Benchmark Report.
+• ABNs that report fewer than 80 employees cannot generate an Industry Benchmark Report.

-Note: Relevant employers must meet their compliance obligations to share the Industry Benchmark Report to governing bodies.
-If all ABNs within a submission group report less than 80 employees for each ABN, then no Industry Benchmark Reports will be available.
+Note: Relevant employers must meet their compliance obligations to share their Industry Benchmark Report with governing bodies.
+If all ABNs within a submission group report less than 80 employees for each ABN, no Industry Benchmark Reports will be available.

-Do we need to share the Executive Summary and Industry Benchmark reports at the same time?
+Do we need to share the Executive Summary and Industry Benchmark Report at the same time?

-No, you do not need to share your Executive Summary(s) and Industry Benchmark Report(s) at the same time.
+No, you do not need to share your Executive Summary(ies) and Industry Benchmark Report(s) at the same time.
 They must be shared as soon as reasonably practicable.

 However, if the Industry Benchmark Report is available, and the Executive Summary has not yet been shared, both documents must be provided together.